Born in the Purple

 Opening Scene - The Imperial Birthing Chamber

-The imperial birthing chamber in the Porphyra Palace glowed with the light of dozens of beeswax candles on this spring evening in 913 CE.
-The room's purple marble walls - which gave the palace its name - seemed to pulse with each cry of the laboring Empress Zoe Karbonopsina.
+On a spring evening in 913 CE, the imperial birthing chamber in the Porphyra Palace glowed with the light of dozens of beeswax candles.
+The room's purple marble walls, which gave the palace its name, seemed to pulse with each cry of the laboring Empress Zoe Karbonopsina.
 Outside, Constantinople hummed with anticipation.
 This birth would determine the future of the Byzantine Empire.

 Finally, a piercing newborn cry split the air.
 "A boy!" came the jubilant announcement.
 "A healthy son!"
 Leo rushed in to find Zoe cradling their infant, who would be named Constantine VII.
 Tears streamed down the emperor's face as he gazed upon his long-awaited heir.
 The future of the Macedonian dynasty seemed secure at last.

 But even as celebrations erupted across the capital, dark shadows loomed.
 Leo's health was failing rapidly.
-The controversial circumstances of Constantine's birth - born to a fourth wife in defiance of church law - would haunt his reign.
-And powerful forces were already plotting to seize control of the empire once Leo died.
+The controversial circumstances of Constantine's birth, born to a fourth wife in defiance of church law, would haunt his reign.
+Powerful forces were already plotting to seize control of the empire once Leo died.

 Historical Context